ARMmbed/mbed-os-5-docs/docs/getting_started/blinky_compiler.md

 1. Drag and drop your program to the board.

-1. The board installs the program and then runs it.
-You should see the LED blink.
+1. The board installs the program.
+Reset the board, and see the LED blink.